Parental Conflict After Divorce

 3. False allegations of child abuse

-4. Frustration of the other parent's time with the children
+4. Frustration with the other parent's time with the children

 5. Violation of joint legal custody rights or